 Ground Level Cold Is the Main Reason

-Viewing a basement prior to finishing, you may cast an evil eye on below-grade walls and flooring as the source of all of that cold.
+Viewing a basement prior to finishing, you may look at the below-grade walls and flooring as the source of all of that cold.
 Surely these broad expanses contribute to all of the coldness that you feel, right?

-Somewhat.
 The greatest offender, though, is ground-level cold.
-Walls that extend above grade, vents, ducts, windows, and more act as "freeways" that allow cold to cascade into your basement.
+Walls that extend above grade, vents, ducts, windows, and more act as freeways that allow cold to cascade into your basement.

 One poorly insulated dryer vent and duct will chill your basement far more than an entire below-grade basement wall.